-I was hoping that things are getting better: we managed to purchase an apartment in Romania, we had a great vacation here in Romania… but nothing was flawlessly perfect: the apartment renovations ended up costing a lot more than anticipated, so we’re on a really, really tight budget now (more on this in a future article); during our vacation, a fire started in our hotel, just two doors away from hours (it was a minor thing, but it was still pretty scary), so I couldn’t really enjoy everything.
-Still, things were getting better.
+I was hoping that things are getting better: we managed to purchase an apartment in Romania, we had a great vacation here in Romania… but nothing was flawlessly perfect: the apartment renovations ended up costing a lot more than anticipated, so we’re on a really, really tight budget now (more on this in a future article); during our vacation, a fire started at our hotel, just two doors away from ours (it was a minor thing, but it was still pretty scary to be woken up in the middle of the night by knocks at the door and screaming), so I couldn’t really, fully enjoy the vacation.

-Or at least so I thought, until I decided to visit a doctor and run some tests because after the partying and crazy eating during our vacation, I wasn’t feeling very well.
+Or at least so I thought, until I decided to visit a doctor and run some regular tests because, after the partying and crazy eating during our vacation, I wasn’t feeling very well.
 Except for the blood tests, they recommended an ultrasound, which I accepted.

 The doctor told me it’s in stage one and nothing to be extremely worried about, while the specialist doctor told me it’s in stage two out of three.
 She explained that after stage three, it can evolve to cirrhosis and something even worse that I don’t even want to write here.

 So in my mind, it was a disaster.
 And all that pain came from one major problem I was seeing as a result of the fact that I was going to die soon: I wasn’t going to be able to see my little baby grow.
 I wouldn’t get the chance to enjoy all those first moments with him and with my beautiful wife, I would leave them without some extra income, without a father.

 However, after I managed to get over this initial shock, I decided that I will not go down without fighting the best battle I can fight.
 Things started to add up: there was a new (but insanely expensive) blood test that could’ve been done instead of the biopsy to calculate the exact amount of damage inside my liver.

 Actually, most of my results were still in the “OK” zone, which gave me an extra boost of confidence.
 The specialist says that I can’t get cured, but with dieting I can keep it at this stage for a very long time.
 But I actually plan to reverse it.
 So I really hope that God and all the people near me will give me the strength to do it.
 I want to do it.